karen-wang/website/README.md

 This is the source code for Karen Wang's website.
-It is modified from                  from <a href="https://github.com/jonbarron/jonbarron_website" target="_blank">Jon Barron' website</a>.
+It is modified from                  from <a href="https://github.com/jonbarron/jonbarron_website" target="_blank">Jon Barron's website</a>.
 Feel free to clone this for your personal use.